sophiech05/Leaf-epithelium-analysis-using-Python/README.md

 This code will allow you to count the number of cells present on your microscopic photograph and to determine their positions.
 Here is how to use this code:

-0) Download the folder 'how_many_cells'.
+0) Download the folder `how_many_cells`.
-You will find files \utils.py\, /how_many_cells.ipynb/, and a folder with images we worked on.
+You will find files `utils.py`, `how_many_cells.ipynb`, and a folder with images we worked on.

-1) Using your terminal, launch the Jupyter Notebook and open the Notebook how_many_cells.
+1) Using your terminal, launch the Jupyter Notebook and open the Notebook `how_many_cells`.
 2) Run the first block of the code.
 You will have to enter 2 times the path leading to the images we want to process.
-You must enter the full path, depending on where you put your /how_many_cells/ folder.
+You must enter the full path, depending on where you put your `how_many_cells` folder.
 The following is an example of what you should enter:
 /Users/chavignysophie/Desktop/Bioinfo_project/how_many_cells/images
 <img width="729" alt="Capture d’écran 2023-01-05 à 21 10 23" src="https://user-images.githubusercontent.com/122089106/210978454-7037d522-0c66-491e-af8e-76af39b628ed.png">